-Tiktok logo.
+TikTok logo.
 Photo: Reuters

-TikTok said Montana's ban "violates the First Amendment rights of Montanans by unlawfully banning TikTok" and said it would "continue to work to protect the rights of our users inside and outside of Montana."
+TikTok said Montana's ban "violates the First Amendment rights of Montanans by unlawfully banning TikTok" and said it will "continue to work to protect the rights of our users inside and outside of Montana."

 The case was assigned to Judge Donald Molloy, who was appointed by Democratic President Bill Clinton in 1995.